clehr/clehr-blog/content/2019-05-05-Introduction-to-AI-with-hands-on/index.md

 excerpt: In this post we will do our first AI project together using the kmeans algorithm with Python to try finding clusters in our spotify data!
 ---

+# What does K-Means means?

+K-means clustering is a type of **unsupervised learning**, which is used when you have unlabeled data (i.e., data without defined categories or groups).

+The goal of this algorithm is to find groups in the data, with the number of groups represented by the variable K.
+For example if K would have the value 3 the algorithm would try to find 3 clusters/groups in our data.

+The algorithm iteratively assigns each data point to one of K (e.g. 3) groups based on the features that are provided.

+Data points are clustered based on similarity.

+# Steps to use k-Means in a Google Jupiter Notebook

 1. Go to https://colab.research.google.com/

 2. Create a new Python 3 Notebook.